 - A supportive mentoring team who provides guidance and feedback on a regular basis

 - An individualized service plan

 - An individualized visibility plan

-- Mentoring committee selection and meetings will be managed centrally.
-New faculty will meet individually with Dr. Kaletunc for formation of mentoring committee.
+- Mentoring committee selection and meetings are managed centrally.
+New faculty will meet individually with Dr. Kaletunc to brainstorm the formation of a mentoring committee.

-- Mentoring committee will have 4 senior members (3 senior faculty and department chair)
+- Each mentoring committee will have 4 senior members (3 senior faculty and department chair)

 - A senior faculty member in the department with research interests aligned with the new faculty member

 - A senior faculty member outside the department in a related field

 - A senior faculty member outside the college or university